HNUSystemsLab/ZBTree/README.md

 Please follow their guidence to install related dependecies.

-## Bind your PMem
+## Bind PMem
-Our system requires optane PMem device to run.
+Our system requires Optane PMem device to run.
-If you're new to this field, please refer to this [link](https://docs.pmem.io/ndctl-user-guide/managing-nvdimms) to properly config your PMem device first.
+If you're new to this field, please refer to this [link](https://docs.pmem.io/ndctl-user-guide/managing-nvdimms) to properly config your PMem device.
-First, you need to mount your PMem to your system:
+First, you need to mount your PMem to your system like this:
 ```
 sudo mkdir /mnt/pmem
 sudo mkfs.ext4 /dev/pmem0